nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Some changes were also made to such that the two classes have their own attributes on top of the original Person attributes and inherit from the common class Person.
 There are now 2 instead of just 1 entity that has to be handled.
 This translates to more Parsers, attribute classes and input validations to support these two classes.

+We also decided that Patient and Doctor tags should provide meaning in the context of our app and thus, we decided to create restrictions.
+The biggest challenge here was the parsing of the tags as it had to be changed throughout multiple commands and in the EditCommand, the initial parsing does not check if the person is a Patient or Doctor, which meant we had to carefully check later on that valid tags were indeed edited.

 Additionally, we moved away from using Index for most of our operations.
 Instead, we perform all operations using the NRIC.
 This also means more changes to the existing command such as Edit/Find/Delete commands.

 ### Appointment class